ACT: Agentic Classification Tree: Methodology

 Below are two groups of samples for which a model answered either \texttt{"yes"} or \texttt{"no"} in response to a natural language prompt to predict their class label.

-Provide feedback about key \textbf{characteristics} that are present or absent in the group where the model's predicted label matched the true label, and in the group where the prediction was incorrect.
+Provide feedback on key \textbf{characteristics} that are present or absent in the group where the model's predicted label matched the true label, and in the group where the prediction was incorrect.

 For the following examples, the model answered \texttt{"yes"}: